High School Academic Courses (Grades 9-12)

 Math

-K510 Algebra II
+K510 Algebra 2

 9 a.m. – 1:30 p.m.

 The course focuses on the analysis of functions and their applications while introducing students to a variety of topics in discrete mathematics.
 After exploring the algebraic, graphical, and numerical properties of general functions, specific types of functions will be examined from these perspectives.
 The course will examine each of the following families of functions: linear, quadratic, exponential, logarithmic, rational and trigonometric.
 Additional topics in discrete mathematics such as statistics, matrices, combinatorics, and probability will give students the tools to analyze interesting, highly relevant problems.
 Both computers and graphing calculators will be used throughout the course.
 Students will also learn dynamic spreadsheets to further their understanding of the mathematical concepts.
-Prerequisite: Algebra I (M110/K500).
+Prerequisite: Algebra 1 or by department placement.
 This is a graded course earning one year of credit.

 K530 Precalculus